thiagofernandes101/Courses-Kubernetes-Annotations/Kubernets.md

 In short, containers are an ideal approach when using microservices for application development which each service is encapsulated in a lightweight and reliable container environment that can be deployed to a production or development environment.
 The collection of containerized services required by an application can be hosted on a single machine, removing the need to manage a machine for each service.

-In contras, many applications are not well suited for a containerized environment.
-For example, application accessing low level hardware information, such as memory, file systems, and devices may be unreliable dua to container limitations.
+In contrast, many applications are not well suited for a containerized environment.
+For example, application accessing low level hardware information, such as memory, file systems, and devices may be unreliable due to container limitations.

 ## **Limitations of containers**
 When using containers in a production environment, enterprises often require the following capabilities: